Relatively Hyperbolic Groups with Semistable Peripheral Subgroups: Introduction

 We are interested in the asymptotic behavior of relatively hyperbolic groups.
 We consider a property of finitely presented groups that has been well studied for over 40 years called semistable fundamental group at $\infty$.
 A locally finite complex $Y$ has semistable fundamental group at $\infty$ if any two proper rays $r,s:[0,\infty)\to Y$ that converge to the same end of $Y$ are properly homotopic in $Y$.
 A finitely presented group $G$ has semistable fundamental group at $\infty$ if for some (equivalently any) finite complex $X$ with $\pi_1(X)=G$, the universal cover of $X$ has semistable fundamental group at $\infty$.
 (See section \ref{SB} for several equivalent notions of semistability.)
 It is unknown at this time, whether or not all finitely presented groups have semistable fundamental group at $\infty$, but in \cite{M87} the problem is reduced to considering 1-ended groups.
 The finitely presented group $G$ satisfies a weaker geometric condition called semistable first homology at $\infty$ if and only if $H^2(G:\mathbb ZG)$ is free abelian (see \cite{GM85}).
 The question of whether or not $H^2(G:\mathbb ZG)$ is free abelian for all finitely presented groups $G$ goes back to H. Hopf.
 Our main interest is in showing certain relatively hyperbolic groups have semistable fundamental group at $\infty$.
 The work of B. Bowditch \cite{Bow99B} and G. Swarup \cite{Swarup} shows that if $G$ is a 1-ended word hyperbolic group then $\partial G$, the Gromov boundary of $G$, has no (global) cut point.
 M. Bestvina and G. Mess \cite{BM91} (Propositions 3.2 and 3.3) show the absence of cut points in $\partial G$ implies $\partial G$ is locally connected.
 It was pointed out by R. Geoghegan that $G$ has semistable fundamental group at $\infty$ if and only if $\partial G$ has the shape of a locally connected continuum (see \cite{DydakS} for a proof of this fact).
 In particular, all 1-ended word hyperbolic groups have semistable fundamental group at $\infty$.

 Relatively hyperbolic groups are a much studied generalization of hyperbolic groups.
 Semistability only makes sense for finitely generated groups.
-We only consider finitely presented groups $G$ and finite collections ${\bf P}$ of finitely presented subgroups in our main result.
+We only consider finitely presented groups $G$ in our main result.
 Later in this section and again in \S \ref{GM}, we say what it means for a finitely generated group to be hyperbolic relative to a finite collection of finitely generated subgroups.
 If a finitely generated group $G$ is hyperbolic relative to a collection of finitely generated subgroups ${\bf P}$ the pair $(G,{\bf P})$ has a well-defined compact metric boundary (see \S \ref{GM}), denoted $\partial (G,{\bf P})$.
 While all 1-ended hyperbolic groups have locally connected boundary without cut points, the space $\partial (G,{\bf P})$ may contain cut points.
-In his thesis \cite{Da20} A. Dasgupta proves that when the Bowditch boundary of a finitely generated relatively hyperbolic group is connected, then it is locally connected.
-If the boundary $\partial (G,{\bf P})$ is connected, then by the Hahn Mazurkiewicz Theorem (see Theorem 31.5 of \cite{W70}) it is the continuous image of the interval $[0,1]$ and so it is path connected and locally path connected, these facts are important in our approach to showing $G$ has semistable fundamental group at $\infty$.
+When $\partial (G,{\bf P})$ is connected, it is locally connected (see Theorem \ref{c=lc}) and the Hahn-Mazurkiewicz Theorem (see Theorem 31.5 of \cite{W70}) implies it is the continuous image of the interval $[0,1]$.
+This implies $\partial (G,{\bf P})$ is path connected and locally path connected, these facts are important in our approach to showing the relatively hyperbolic groups we consider have semistable fundamental group at $\infty$.
+The main theorem of \cite{MS18} solves a semistability problem when $\partial (G,{\bf P})$ has no cut point.
+Note that there is no semistability hypothesis on the peripheral subgroups.